-For example, UNCTAD has examined the impact of frontier technologies, including blockchain, in its Technology and Innovation Report 2018 and 2021, the later focusing on the impact on inequalities.
+For example, UNCTAD has examined the impact of frontier technologies, including blockchain, in its 2018 and 2021 Technology and Innovation Reports, with the 2021 edition focusing on the impact on inequalities.
 It has also examined the status and trends of the digital economy and e-commerce in its Digital Economy Reports.
 WIPO has established the Blockchain Task Force under the Committee on WIPO Standards (CWS) to explore the possibility of using blockchain technology in the processes of providing intellectual property (IP) rights protection and prepare a proposal for a new WIPO standard supporting the potential application of blockchain technology within the IP ecosystem.
-To support the activities of the Task Force, WIPO Secretariat is developing a Blockchain technology in the IP space.
+To support the activities of the Task Force, WIPO Secretariat is developing a Blockchain whitepaper for IP ecosystem, which is exploring the impact and potential use cases of the blockchain technology in the IP space.
 ESCAP has been observing, reviewing, collecting, and documenting examples in the region of where blockchain technology has had the biggest developmental impact.
-ESCAP has strengthened the awareness of network through the delivery of several policy sessions at the Global Forum on Human Settlements in Bangkok in September 2019, Sevenths Asia Pacific Urban Forum (APUF7) in Jakarta October 2019, and through the expert group meetings (water cycles and the blockchain technology for sustainable development in June 2019).
+ESCAP has strengthened the awareness of network through the delivery of several policy sessions at the Global Forum on Human Settlements in Bangkok in September 2019, Seventh Asia Pacific Urban Forum (APUF7) in Jakarta in October 2019, and through the expert group meetings (water cycles and the blockchain technology for sustainable development in June 2019).

-The Commission on Science and Technology for Development could consider the following areas for strengthening international collaboration:
+The Commission on Science and Technology for Development of the United Nations could consider the following areas for strengthening international collaboration:

-- a) Coordinate awareness-raising: The Commission could coordinate the international community's efforts to raise awareness on challenges and opportunities of blockchain innovation; sharing successful examples on the use of blockchain technology for sustainable development with countries that are late to integrate the technology to their innovation ecosystem.
-It is critical for the international community to continue to compile, analyse and disseminate information about these cases to raise awareness and inform the application of blockchain for sustainable development. - b) Blockchain Innovation Strategy Assessments: UNCTAD, as the secretariat of the Commission, and in collaboration with other Agencies os the United Nations System, could conduct research and analysis focused on innovation system, policy and regulatory frameworks in developing countries for harnessing blockchain innovation for sustainable development.
+(a) Coordinate awareness-raising.
+The Commission could coordinate the international community's efforts to raise awareness on challenges and opportunities of blockchain innovation, sharing successful examples on the use of blockchain technology for sustainable development with countries that are late to integrate the technology to their innovation ecosystem.
+It is critical for the international community to continue to compile, analyse and disseminate information about these cases to raise awareness and inform the application of blockchain for sustainable development.

+(b) Blockchain Innovation Strategy Assessments.
+UNCTAD, as the secretariat of the Commission, and in collaboration with other agencies of the United Nations system, could conduct research and analysis focused on innovation system, policy and regulatory frameworks in developing countries for harnessing blockchain innovation for sustainable development.
 This can be done by taking stock of the potential for innovation and diversification into sectors that are at the core of the blockchain innovation ecosystem.
-Technical support could be provided through workshops or country-specific Blockchain Innovation Strategy Assessments.
+Technical support could be provided through workshops or country-specific blockchain innovation strategy assessments.
 The findings of these studies could be discussed at the Commission to raise awareness and build a common understanding of the international cooperation for harnessing blockchain for sustainable development.